BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Here are the findings:

 - The fee rate drops once transaction size increases during the payjoin process, which may change estimated confirmation time
-- The flow results in a transaction that has a round amount fee-rate after removing one input, which may be used by chain analysis firms to spot payjoins
+- The flow results in a transaction that has a round fee-rate after removing one input, which may be used by chain analysis firms to spot payjoins

 #### The Payjoin Sender Flow